mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

 - Ensure that [tclsh](https://www.tcl.tk/software/tcltk/) is installed.

-- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.0.4) are installed, please refer to the [Installation Guide].
+- Ensure that the Ascend AI processor software package (Ascend Data Center Solution 21.0.4) are installed, please refer to the [Installation Guide](https://support.huawei.com/enterprise/zh/doc/EDOC1100235797?section=j003).

     - Ensure that the current user has the right to access the installation path `/usr/local/Ascend`of Ascend AI processor software package, If not, the root user needs to add the current user to the user group where `/usr/local/Ascend` is located.
 For the specific configuration, please refer to the software package instruction document.
     - Install the .whl package provided in Ascend AI processor software package.
 The .whl package is released with the software package.
 After software package is upgraded, reinstall the .whl package.